-Populism: Democracy under pressure – a reading list
+Populism: democracy under pressure – a reading list

-The storming of the United States Capitol last January showed people disrupting democratic procedure in the name of ‘real democracy’.
+The storming of the United States Capitol in January 2021 showed people disrupting democratic procedure in the name of ‘real democracy’.
 Both elected politicians and the Capitol stormers claimed to act in name of ‘the people’.
 The incident illustrated the disruptive potential of populist politics, and conflicting claims to democratic legitimacy in the United States.

 The US is, however, not the only country facing clashes between populism and democracy.
 Similar conflicts lie at the roots of the conflict between the European Union and nations like Poland or Hungary and inform various current conflicts in South America.